Chuvashia: Geography

 The Chuvash Republic is located in the center of European Russia, in the heart of the Volga-Vyatka economic region, mostly to the west of the Volga River, in the Volga Upland.
-It borders with the Mari El Republic in the north, Nizhny Novgorod Oblast in the west, the Republic of Mordovia in the southwest, Ulyanovsk Oblast in the south, and the Republic of Tatarstan in the east and southeast.
+It borders with the Nizhny Novgorod Oblast in the west, Mari El Republic in the north, the Republic of Tatarstan in the east and southeast, Republic of Mordovia in the southwest, and the Ulyanovsk Oblast in the south.
 There are over two thousand rivers in the republic—with the major ones being the Volga, the Sura, and the Tsivil—as well as four hundred lakes.
 Some of the Volga River valley reservoirs are in the north of the republic, and the Sura River flows towards the Volga along much of the republic's western boundary.

 The climate is moderately continental, with the average temperatures ranging from -13 C in January to +19 C in July.
 Annual precipitation varies between 450 and 700 mm, but is uneven from one year to another.
 Natural resources include gypsum, sand, clay, sapropel deposits, phosphorite, and peat.
 There are oil and natural gas deposits, although their extraction has not yet been commercially pursued.
 Forests, mostly in the south along the Sura River, cover approximately 30% of the land.